Fair.com closes another round of funding, acquires rental car delivery service Skurt

 The company might move to offer drivers the option of full ownership in the future, but for now the main focus is to build a business around a different premise.
 Fair’s belief is that in the future, many consumers not want to fully own vehicles, and will instead choose to pay for shorter-term and more flexible offers in order to be able to get the newest vehicles.

-This fits with trends that we’ve seen among some owners already, who never buy but lease cars; and many more who already have tied themselves into monthly payments for the vehicles that they do drive, ostensibly with a view to owning these eventually-outdated vehicles outright.
+This fits with trends that we’ve seen among some owners already, who never buy but lease cars; and many more who already have tied themselves into monthly payments for the vehicles that they do drive, ostensibly with a view to owning these eventually outdated vehicles outright.
 That is a trend that could get a significant fillip with the next generation of tech-heavy cars, which many believe might become too unaffordable for the vast majority of drivers.
 In addition, of course, is the wider trend of on-demand-everything triggered with a tap of an app (which in Fair’s case includes options like insurance as well as breakdown cover and maintenance as standard).

 These trends are what drove (sorry) investors to pony in on Fair this time around.